AnishaSingh0/AnishaSingh0/README.md

 ### About Me
 - 🎓 Electrical and Electronics Engineering graduate
-- 💻 Currently working as a Test Engineer but want to become a SWE
+- 💻 Currently working as an apprentice at Funding Circle
 - 😄 Pronouns: She/her

 ###  🔭 I am currently working on